ammilam/mac-intro/README.md

 In the end, managing infrastructure as code allows cloud resources to be dynamic, follow an enterprise standard, have governance at all levels by SMEs, have versioning, and be better prepared for a disaster.

 ## Before You Begin
-In order to install the example Mac implementation, you must have access to a GCP Project, and either [Cloud Shell](https://cloud.google.com/shell) or [CloudSDK](https://cloud.google.com/sdk/docs/quickstart)
+In order to install get going with this example implementation, you must have access to a GCP Project, and either [Cloud Shell](https://cloud.google.com/shell) or [CloudSDK](https://cloud.google.com/sdk/docs/quickstart)

 - This requires that you a google cloud project to work with.
 Google offers a free tier of GCP (one per each Gmail account) that equates to $300 of free resources -> [link to sign up for gcp trial](https://cloud.google.com/free)